Battle of Doiran (1917): Defensive positions

 In 1917 the Bulgarian defensive positions and fortifications were further improved.
-It included two main positions with two rows of continuous trenches 1.5 – 2 metres deep, 200 to 1000 m apart and linked with passages for communication.
-In front of these positions was a two line system of wire entanglements.
-Between the rows of trenches watch points, shelters, machine-gun nests and sunken batteries were constructed.
-Behind these defences were concrete galleries, fire positions for the artillery, and platforms for ammunition.
-In front of the main position there were smaller fortifications, with a partly constructed secondary position 2 – 5 km to its rear.
+It included two prime positions with two rows of continuous trenches 1.5 – 2 metres deep, 200 to 1000 m apart and linked with passages for communication.
+In front of these positions was a two-line system of wire entanglements.
+Between the rows of trench watchpoints, shelters, machine-gun nests and sunken batteries were constructed.
+Behind these defences were concrete galleries, artillery encampments, and ammunition platforms.
+There were smaller fortifications in front of the primary position, with a partly constructed secondary position 2 – 5 km to its rear.

 The battle

 The battle for a breakthrough in the Bulgarian positions began on 22 April and continued intermittently until 9 May 1917.
 The assault began with a bitter four-day artillery barrage in which the British fired about 100,000 shells.
 As a result, the earthworks and some wooden structures in the front positions were destroyed.
 The Bulgarians also opened fire from the batteries between Vardar and Doiran.
 Vladimir Vazov ordered fire day and night on the Allied positions.
 The initial several-hour struggle between the British and Bulgarian batteries was followed by a one-hour Bulgarian counter-barrage in which 10,000 shells were fired.